SolidOS/solidos/README.md

 We can add you to the [SolidOS team](https://solidos.solidcommunity.net/profile/card#me), which has a [pod](https://solidos.solidcommunity.net/) and some [solid space](https://solidos.solidcommunity.net/Team/) to work.

-There is a solid pod the SolidOS ????

 # Development

 The scripts in this repository are intended to ease the development of Solid OS.